College of Letters & Science

 - earns a grade point average in a semester or summer session is less than 1.5: dropped for at least one year.

 - If a student is on strict probation and the grade point average is less than 2.0: dropped for at least one year.

 If a student is dropped for one year, the student must stay out of school for a minimum of twelve (12) months.
-For more information on Academic Probation and Drop, refer to this link on the L&S Undergraduate Academic Services website.
+For more information on Academic Probation and Drop, refer to What exactly is the L&S Academic Probation System?

 Any student on probation or strict probation will be automatically cleared of probation at the end of any semester or summer session when all three of the following criteria are met:

 (1) the semester's grade point average is 2.0 or better on any number of credits;